andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 The default skin, implemented by the **RichTextAreaSkin** class, provides the visual representation of RichTextArea control (i.e. represents a "View" in the MVC paradigm).

 The main feature of the default skin is a virtualized text flow, where only a small number of paragraphs are laid out, enabling visualization and editing of large models.
-In addition to visible paragraphs, a couple of screenful is also laid out in a sliding window, allowing for precise scrolling by some number of pixels (such as page up / page down) , as well as improving the scrolling experience.
+In addition to paragraphs visible in the viewport, some number of paragraphs before and after the visible area are also laid out, forming a sliding window.
+This allows for more precise scrolling experience and when the scrolling amount is measured in pixels (such as page up / page down).